mattkimber/timberwolfs_road_vehicles/README.md

 as ECS may also be playable although vehicle graphics may not exactly match the carried cargo.

+The set has a regular version featuring graphics for 2x zoom, and an HD version featuring 4x zoom at the cost of a larger file size.

 ## Parameters

 The following parameters are available: